CUI Marks Chinese Mid-Autumn Festival - UrduPoint

 CUI Marks Chinese Mid-Autumn Festival

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Sep, 2024) The Chinese Mid-Autumn Festival was celebrated at COMSATS University Islamabad (CUI) on Tuesday through arranging a number of activities, showcasing the vibrant cultural traditions of China.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Sep, 2024) The Chinese Mid-Autumn Festival was celebrated at COMSATS University Islamabad (CUI) on late Tuesday through arranging a number of activities, showcasing the vibrant cultural traditions of China.

 The Mid-Autumn Festival, coinciding with China's 75th anniversary, was aimed at fostering cultural exchange between Pakistan and China, with activities reflecting both countries' rich cultural heritage.